Najma (actress): Career

 Najma started her career with a guest appearance in the Punjabi film "Heera" in 1972.
 But her first notable movie "Khanzada" came in 1975.
-She performed as a supporting heroine in the film.
-The film was a commercial success and opened ways for Najma in the Lollywood.
+She performed as a supporting actress in the film.
+The film was a commercial success and opened ways for Najma in Lollywood.
 Later, she appeared in several Urdu and Punjabi movies.
 One of her notable films was an action thriller Urdu movie "Sargent" (1977) which was directed by Aslam Irani.
 Her role of a club dancer in the movie was much appreciated.
 She acted as a heroine in the film along with Asif Khan.
-One year later, she appeared in another successful Punjabi film "Shola" and won a Nigar Award in the category of best actress.
+One year later, she appeared in another successful Punjabi film "Shola" and won a Nigar Award in the category of 'Best Actress' in 1978.

-Her last film "Dagand Kapano Palar" was released in 1994.

 Personal life

-After release of her last Pashto film, Najma married Ghulam Mustafa Rind, a feudal lord from Mehran, Sindh and left the Lollywood forever.
+After release of her last Pashto film, Najma married Ghulam Mustafa Rind, a feudal lord from Mehran, Sindh and left Lollywood forever.

 Selected filmography

 Najma appeared in 119 films, including 29 Urdu, 83 Punjabi, and 7 Pashto language movies: